 - If the increased patronage results in overcrowding, and the operator cannot or will not respond with additional services, then passengers suffer increased inconvenience as more shift to public transport.
 In this case, while there are more passengers being carried, there is no supplementary benefit in passenger convenience or reduced travel times.
 Likewise there is no change in people’s expected tolerance of traffic congestion.
 Thus congestion in this case will return to its previous level, or even get slightly worse.

-So it is theoretically possible for public transport improvements to reduce road congestion, but it requires quite special conditions – in particular, a political willingness to continue investing in more public transport expansion as patronage grows, and not to be tempted to add new road capacity at the same time.
+So it is theoretically possible for public transport improvements to reduce road congestion, but it requires quite special conditions – in particular, a political willingness to continue investing in more public transport expansion as patronage grows, and not to be tempted to add lots of new road capacity at the same time.
 Crucially, transport investment must also stay ahead of other factors like population and economic growth that increase the demand for travel.

 In the meantime, though, we should realise it doesn’t matter so much even if public transport improvements don’t reduce traffic congestion.
 They are still fulfilling their primary purpose of allowing people to get around and carry out their daily activities without adding further to congestion – and if public transport is of sufficiently high quality, without getting tangled up in congestion at all.